South African tree may treat TB in new way

 The compound, known as diospyrin, binds to a novel site on DNA gyrase, an enzyme that is essential for bacteria and plants but is not present in humans or animals.
-The target is established as a safe and effective target for drugs, Science Daily
+The target is established as a safe and effective target for drugs, Science Daily reports.

-"The way that diospyrin works helps to explain why it is effective against drug-sensitive and drug-resistant strains of tuberculosis," Tony Maxwell, a professor from the John Innes Center in the United Kingdom, said, according to Science Daily
+"The way that diospyrin works helps to explain why it is effective against drug-sensitive and drug-resistant strains of tuberculosis," Tony Maxwell, a professor from the John Innes Center in the United Kingdom, said, according to Science Daily.

 The antibacterial properties of the tree are already used for oral health and medical complaints like pleurisy, venereal disease and bronchitis.
 The tree gets its toothbrush name because twigs from the tree are traditionally used as toothbrushes.